 General provisions

-As of July 1, 2016, the revised Customer Service standard was folded into the IASR, bringing all AODA standards into a single regulation in order to make the requirements easier to follow and implement.
+As of July 1, 2016, the Customer Service standard was incorporated into the IASR, creating a single, easier-to-follow regulation.
+If AODA standards conflict with the Ontario Human Rights Code, the Code’s requirements take precedence.

 The Ontario Building Code (OBC)

-Beyond the AODA’s Design of Public Spaces standard, other requirements for the Built Environment are found in Ontario’s Building Code, which has included barrier-free design provisions since 1990.
-The Ontario Building Code (OBC) regulates most aspects of the construction of buildings and other structures within the Province of Ontario.
+In addition to the AODA’s Design of Public Spaces standard, accessibility requirements are included in Ontario’s Building Code (OBC) (opens in a new tab), which has included barrier-free design rules since 1990.
+The OBC regulates most aspects of building and structure construction in Ontario.

-The Building Code does not apply to existing buildings where no work is planned and most accessibility requirements do not affect houses.
+The Building Code does not apply to existing buildings where no work is planned, and most requirements do not affect single-family homes.

 Other jurisdictions